zhou277/Semiconductor_laser/README.md

 - using meep as the model tools
 - using matlab to linearize the laser model

 ### Process
-> Model the process of semiconductor
+> Import the structure of QCL
-> Model the aperiodic grating
+> Import the grating structure

 ### What I need now?
-- Equation between the current/voltage and laser frequency
+> How the current control the source?
+> What kind of sources I need for simulation?
+> True parameters of different materials
+> True thickness of different layers

+### Next step to do
+> Simulation on single grating structure
-- Equations of the grating about how to tune the frequency of laser
+> Set up the detector to see the shape of flux